brunomnsilva/markdown2moodle/README.md

     * Some Moodle instances can have an *emoticon parser* activated, that will, for example, change `(n)`, e.g., in `fib(n)`, into `fib👎`.
 All *emoticons*  are dealt properly - inserting zero-width spacing to fool the Moodle parser.
 If you still wish to include *emojis*, just put the unicode character in the source file.

+    * Generated output files are placed in a local `out` directory.

     * Started some code refactoring to allow different output formats in the future - currently only *Moodle XML format* is available.

 * Version 1 (until Jul 21, 2024)